Structure Learning for Directed Trees: Causal Additive Trees (CAT)

 \subsection{Consistency}

-We study a version of the CAT.G algorithm where the regression estimates are trained on auxiliary data, simplifying the theoretical analysis.
-We believe that consistency, with careful analysis, is achievable without sample splitting.
+We study a version of the CAT.G algorithm applied to a causal additive tree model with Gaussian noise where the regression estimates are trained on auxiliary data, simplifying the theoretical analysis.
+We believe that consistency without sample splitting holds but may require some stronger conditions (in the experimental section, we do not use sample splitting).
 As such, we only view the sample splitting as a theoretical device for simplifying proofs but we do not recommend it in practical applications.
-For each $n$ we let $\fX_n=(X_1,\ldots,X_n)$ and $\tilde{\fX}_n=(\tilde X_1,\ldots,\tilde X_n)$ denote independent datasets each consisting of $n$ i.i.d.\ copies of $X\in \R^p$.
+For each $n$ we let $\fX_n=((X_{1,i})_{1\leq i \leq p},\ldots,(X_{n,i})_{1\leq i \leq p})$ and $\tilde{\fX}_n=( (\tilde X_{1,i})_{1\leq i \leq p},\ldots, (\tilde X_{n,i})_{1\leq i \leq p})$ denote independent datasets each consisting of $n$ i.i.d.\ random variables with distribution identical to that of $X=(X_1,...,X_p)\in \R^p$.
 We suppose that the regression estimates $\hat{\varphi}_{ji}$ have been trained on $\tilde{\fX}_n$ and then compute the edge weights using $\fX_n$ as in step 3 of Algorithm~\ref{alg:Edmonds}:

+The consistency results may be extended to cross-fitted edge weight estimators formed as an average of estimators of the form in \Cref{eq:samplesplitEdgeWeight} with the roles of the $\fX_n$ and $\tilde{\fX}_n$ samples interchanged, which would make full use of the available data.
 The following result shows pointwise consistency of CAT.G whenever the conditional mean estimation is weakly consistent.